Tony Blackburn: Later career

-"I’m still a part of the disco generation," Blackburn told The Times in December 2004.
+"I'm still a part of the disco generation," Blackburn told The Times in December 2004.
 "There is no pretence there and it never seems to date.
 I think disco did much more as a contribution to music than Bob Dylan or Neil Young.
 People get snobbish about music.
 Disco never takes itself too seriously."

 In early 2008, Blackburn took over Weekend Breakfast on Smooth Radio, originally broadcasting to London audiences only, but a couple of months later the show was networked across the Smooth Radio network.

 On 6 November 2010, Blackburn replaced Dale Winton as the regular host of BBC Radio 2's Pick of the Pops programme.
 One of his remaining ambitions was to present a programme on Radio 2.
 "I was 37 when I left Radio 1, and 2 seemed a natural progression.
 So it's only taken 30 years," Blackburn said in 2010.
 Blackburn presented the show every Saturday from 1pm to 3pm.
 He also presented shows on BBC Radio Berkshire from 10pm to 1am on Fridays and Sundays, and BBC London 94.9 on Sundays from 12noon to 3pm.

 Between 2 July 2016 and June 2017, Blackburn presented a weekly four-hour soul music show, the Soul and Motown Show, every Saturday from 6pm to 10pm on London's DAB station Thames Radio.

 From 2007 to 2020, he presented a weekly three-hour show, Tony's Blackburn's Playlist every Sunday from 4pm to 7pm on KMFM in Kent.
 This included a retro chart feature for many years.

 Blackburn has won two lifetime achievement awards from the Radio Academy, the second of which was to mark his 50 years of broadcasting.

 In 2023, Blackburn launched the digital music channel That's 60s, focusing on 1960s music.
 He chose "Flowers in the Rain" as the first song to be played, similar to Radio 1.

-In October 2024 he was featured in BBC's Mortimer & Whitehouse: Gone Fishing.
+In October 2024, he was featured in BBC's Mortimer & Whitehouse: Gone Fishing.

+In December 2025, he appeared on one of Jenni Murray's last recorded interviews, Experience is Everything sponsored by Saga plc.
+He discussed with her, his career and family and gave an insight into his obsession with collecting logs while in Australia where he became the first winner of, I'm a Celebrity...Get Me Out of Here!